zhangbaozhe/blog/posts/useful-ros-tips.md

 twitter: '@baozhezhang'
 ---

+Useful ROS1 tips about callback queues and threads.

+---

 I've been extensively writing C++ code with ROS1 for about a year.
 Here are some tips I find that might help your development.

 ## Use additional callback queues